MayaraGimenes/Parkinson_Disease_Prediction/README.md

 be [-0.5, 0.3 and -0.25] and these will be selected to the training and test set.
 In the next sections we will describe the classifications tested on this work.
-All testing and plots of the data and correlation between each feature and the label can be seem on gure 1.
+All testing and plots of the data and correlation between each feature and the label can be seem on figure 1.
 All 10 features selected are shown on Table 1.
 Evaluating the model can be really trick, since we usually split the data set into training and testing and we evaluate the performance based on a error metric to determine the accuracy.
 However this method is not reliable enough with the amount